Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1611.md

 ## Sabayon Server Edition

 The Server Edition is just perfect for those who want to run this distro as a pure server.
-The installer is still Calamares (just GUI install as for now), but running on a adhoc instance of X, that consequentially bloats the ISO size, but after install all the additional components requested by Calamares are removed from the system.
+The installer is still Calamares (just GUI install as for now), but running on an adhoc instance of X, that consequentially bloats the ISO size, but after install all the additional components required by Calamares are removed from the system.
 We now also service you with Vagrant images.

 ## Binary vs Source Package Manager